 There’s a scene in the film during which one of its central protagonists, a successful Hollywood director, auditions lead actresses for his screenplay.
 Shadowy organizations are pulling strings behind the scenes so that the casting decision is essentially out of his hands, but he cycles through the motions regardless, asking several of the actresses to perform different 50s pop hits in a mock-up recording studio.
 One of these (diegetically) auditioned actresses is played by (real life) Melissa George, singing the rendition of “I’ve Told Every Little Star” shown in the footage below.

 And suddenly, though Lynch never intended it, this uncanny sensation of familiar-unfamiliar set in.
-See, I’d heard the opening pop hook — the one George sings around fifteen seconds into the clip — before, and not from Linda Scotts, who performs the track’s original version.
+See, I’d heard the opening pop melody — the one George sings around thirty seconds into the clip — before, and not from Linda Scott, who performs the track’s original version.
 I’d heard it in Christopher Owen’s “Heroine (Got Nothing On You),” off of the 2015 album Chrissybaby Forever.
 Except this isn’t where things became uncanny.

 I’d written up Chrissybaby at the time of its release for a piece on irony and sincerity over at Rare Candy Magazine.
 This meant I spent inordinate amounts of time in preparation, listening to the record until I knew it intimately.
-It isn’t surprising that I so instantly caught the melodic overlap in Drive.1 What’s surprising is that I’d had the exact same uncanny sensation when I heard “Heroine” the first time, almost a year before ever watching Drive and with limited exposure to Lynch.
+It isn’t surprising that I so instantly caught the melodic overlap in Mulholland Drive.1 What’s surprising is that I’d had the exact same uncanny sensation when I heard “Heroine” the first time, almost a year before ever watching a Lynch film.
 Back then, I had sworn Owens was referencing Blondie, specifically “Tide Is High.”
 Here’s what I wrote:

 [The songs] are all using a I-vi-IV-V chord progression, which is a telltale 1950s telecaster sequence.
 On its own, this progression is fairly common and can sound pretty different depending on treatment, but when it’s wrapped in with that melody it gets painted with a sort of Buddy Holly-in-love feeling.
 Chris Owens does sort of a repetitive version, while Debbie [Harry, of Blondie,] does the I-IV-V, a more traditional pop pattern.
 It’s almost pretending to be a different genre or sensibility until then she throws the six in and you’re back to slurping milkshakes at the diner.